bonitasoft/bonita-marketplace/README.md

 This will generate a new release with assets (zip file) containing the Bonita Marketplace content.

+## Updating the Marketplace in Bonita Studio

+Bonita Studio ships with an offline copy of the marketplace, allowing users to install extensions without an internet connection.
+This copy is refreshed with each Bonita Studio release.

+To provide users with the latest extensions, periodically update the Studio repository with the newest marketplace release.
+This requires updating both the marketplace version and its checksum—see the [Bonita Studio repository](https://github.com/bonitasoft/bonita-studio/blob/38fce4513e1fddfa1496e75494dbad028722fe24/pom.xml#L23-L24) for details.

-Bonita Studio periodically downloads the latest release assets from this repository to update its list of available extensions.
+Bonita Studio also periodically downloads the latest release assets from this repository to update its list of available extensions.

-For more details, see the code responsible for [retrieving the assets](https://github.com/bonitasoft/bonita-studio/blob/10.2.0/bundles/plugins/org.bonitasoft.studio.application/src/org/bonitasoft/studio/application/ui/control/model/dependency/BonitaMarketplace.java#L149-L165).
+For implementation details, refer to the code responsible for [retrieving the assets](https://github.com/bonitasoft/bonita-studio/blob/10.2.0/bundles/plugins/org.bonitasoft.studio.application/src/org/bonitasoft/studio/application/ui/control/model/dependency/BonitaMarketplace.java#L149-L165).